 We Two Drifters are, well, a drifting sort at the moment.
-With no current home base, our journey is that of nomads, currently adventuring in search of amazing places and strong WiFi. (**In early 2017, for a variety of reasons, we actually did *settle* a bit and create a home base back in the US.
-We stopped traveling full time, but many of the tips below still apply, and allow us to continue traveling regularly).
+We often have no current home base, our journey is that of nomads, currently adventuring in search of amazing places and strong WiFi.
+In 2017, we do have a base in New Hampshire, but may become nomadic again in 2018!

 One of the first ways to figure out how you and your partner can travel the world together is to talk about your overall goals; what you hope to see, do, and achieve.
 This might be best discussed by starting with the following question:

 Traveling can take all shapes.
 While this post focuses more on long-term, extensive travel, many of the same tips apply even if you’re only seeking to take one or two big holidays per year.
 Your travel personality and travel style, however, will significantly influence how you use your money when traveling.
 Couples jetting off for a week of holidaying are likely to have more time to save prior to traveling, and are also much more likely to splurge on this rare getaway.
 Yet those planning for indefinite travel or gearing up for a location independent digital nomad lifestyle, like us, will have different goals and plans.

 Extreme budget travel – Do you want to travel fast, frequently, and as much as possible?
 Extreme budget travel is an option for you.
 For some travelers, the goal is to see as much of the world as possible, even if that means missing out on splurges or some of the more expensive attractions.
 That’s a totally cool goal, and you can join plenty of backpackers who are chillin’ in hostels on their way to that very dream.